Cardboard

 Papress

 The mail order business is on the rise and more and more shipping boxes are needed and then thrown away after only one use.
-Every year 22 million tons of paper waste are generated, not all of it is cardboard but it makes up a significant part of it.
-This is where Papress steps in and reduces the amount of single-use cardboard by giving it a new life.
+Every year 22 million tons of paper waste are generated, not all of it is cardboard but it makes up a significant portion.
+This is where Papress steps in and reduces the amount of single-use cardboard, through giving it a new life.

 The starting material is ordinary cardboard.
 It is collected from large industrial plants or private individuals in cities.
 Care is taken to ensure that it is free of glue or labels so that the end product is as pure as possible.
 The cardboard is shredded with the help of a shredder in order to be able to process it better.
 It is then turned into a pulp with the addition of water.
 Clear rainwater can also be used here to make the resulting product even more sustainable.